user604/jQuery.handleStorage/README.md

 * AES encryption support

 ## OPTIONS:
 * appID:    Unique application identifier
+* interval: Auto-save interval (default is 5sec)
 * storage:  HTML5 localStorage, sessionStorage and cookies supported
 * aes:      Use AES encryption for client storage objects

 ## NOTES:
 If your paranoid about compromises to the newer HTML5 storage mechanisms usage of the